What To Do If A Payment Fails

 When it comes to ACH (bank account) payments, the rate of failed payments is significantly reduced.
 Typically the only time a payment fails on ACH is because there are insufficient funds in the account, an incorrect routing/account number has been entered, or the account has been closed.

-If you're trying to pay with a brokerage account and you don't have debits enabled or you're using a savings account, it will result in a failure as well.
+If you're trying to pay with a brokerage account and you don't have debits enabled OR if you're using a savings account, it will result in a failure as well.